Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Observations and Data Reduction

 \subsubsection{Dark Energy Spectroscopic Instrument: DESI}

-All DESI spectra included in this work are now publicly available through the EDR and were obtained as part of the DESI survey validation programs. \citep{desicollaboration_2024_ValidationScientificProgram, desicollaboration_2024_EarlyDataRelease}.
+All DESI spectra included here are now publicly available through the EDR and were obtained as part of the DESI survey validation programs \citep{desicollaboration_2024_ValidationScientificProgram, desicollaboration_2024_EarlyDataRelease}.
 The spectra were processed by the custom DESI spectroscopic pipeline, which includes a full suite of processing and correction steps to provide fully flux- and wavelength-calibrated spectra \citep{guy_2023_SpectroscopicDataProcessing}.

-DESI itself is designed primarily as a cosmological experiment, and whilst not the focus of this work, Data Release 1 provides a range of state-of-the-art cosmological analyses, including two-point clustering measurements and validation \citep{desicollaboration_2024_DESI2024II}, baryon-acoustic oscillation (BAO) measurements from galaxies and quasars \citep{desicollaboration_2025_DESI2024III}, and from the Lya forest \citep{desicollaboration_2025_DESI2024IV}, as well as a full-shape study of galaxies and quasars \citep{desicollaboration_2024_DESI2024FullShape}.
-There are Cosmological results from the BAO measurements \citep{desicollaboration_2025_DESI2024VI, descollaboration_2025_DESIDR2results} and the full-shape analysis \citep{desicollaboration_2024_DESI2024VII}, as well as constraints on primordial non-gaussianities.
+DESI itself is designed primarily as a cosmological experiment, and whilst not the focus of this work, Data Release 1 provides a range of state-of-the-art cosmological analyses, including two-point clustering measurements and validation \citep{desicollaboration_2024_DESI2024II}, baryon acoustic oscillation (BAO) measurements from galaxies and quasars \citep{desicollaboration_2025_DESI2024III} and from the Ly-$\alpha$ forest \citep{desicollaboration_2025_DESI2024IV}, as well as a full-shape study of galaxies and quasars \citep{desicollaboration_2024_DESI2024FullShape}.
+There are Cosmological results from the BAO measurements \citep{desicollaboration_2025_DESI2024VI, descollaboration_2025_DESIDR2results} and the full-shape analysis \citep{desicollaboration_2024_DESI2024VII}, as well as constraints on primordial non-Gaussianities.

-\subsubsection{GEMINI}
+\subsubsection{Gemini}

-We obtained optical spectra of two of our TDE-ECLE candidates (see Section~\ref{sec:Sample_Construction_and_Classification} for details on candidate selection) using the Gemini Multi-Object Spectrograph \citep[GMOS;][]{hook_2004_GeminiNorthMultiObjectSpectrograph} on the 8.1~m Gemini South Telescope (Gemini-S) on Cerro Pachón, Chile as part of the Gemini program GS-2021B-FT-202 (PI: P. Clark).
-Observations were made using a combination of the B600 and R831 gratings.
+We obtained optical spectra of two of our TDE-ECLE candidates (see Section~\ref{sec:Sample_Construction_and_Classification} for details on candidate selection) using the Gemini Multi-Object Spectrograph \citep[GMOS;][]{hook_2004_GeminiNorthMultiObjectSpectrograph} on the 8.1~m Gemini South Telescope (Gemini-S) on Cerro Pachón, Chile as part of Gemini program GS-2021B-FT-202 (PI P. Clark).
+Observations were made using a combination of the B600 and R831 gratings, with the slit orientated at the parallactic angle.
 Data were reduced using the Data Reduction for Astronomy from Gemini Observatory North and South (\textsc{DRAGONS}) reduction package \citep{labrie_2019_DRAGONSDataReduction}, using the standard recipe for GMOS long-slit reductions.
 This includes bias correction, flat fielding, wavelength calibration, and flux calibration.
 As we did not have telluric standards for these observations, we do not attempt telluric correction of these spectra.